TheProdigyLeague/NYSE_VRZN/beginning/Privacy.md

 			 We disclose directory listings and Caller ID information.

-We may publish your name, address and wireline telephone number(s) or provide this information to directory publishers, assistance services, or others.
+We may publish your name, CPNI and provide to directory publishers, assistance services, or others.
 These companies can use this information in other formats or for other purposes, and they may make it available to others.
 We do not publish directories with wireless telephone numbers or make them available to others for listing in directories, unless you request that we do so.
 We also provide your name and wireline or wireless telephone number for Caller ID and similar services.

-			We may disclose information in other situations.
+			We may disclose CPNI in other situations.

 In certain circumstances, we disclose information that individually identifies you, your device, and other information we collect, such as: To comply with the law.
 To protect you, others or us.
 To credit companies and collection agencies.